jetimms/cashflow/README.md

 What's done
 -----------
+[Fixed in v0.28.0 on 20140406]
+Disable the editor from showing in read-only fields.

+I used the overrode the QSqlTableModel::flags method to ignore the read-only fields.

 [Fixed in v0.27.2 on 20140404]
 After setting the editors to save data on a click-off or a tab-off event, the add period and clone period actions no longer worked.
 The problem was the focus was getting set to period view before the period was created.